DevExpress-Examples/out-of-maintenance-how-to-adjust-aspxgridlookup-selection-e4742/Readme.md

 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 <!-- default badges end -->

-# How to adjust ASPxGridLookup selection
+# Grid Lookup for ASP.NET Web Forms - How to access selected data
 <!-- run online -->
 **[[Run Online]](https://codecentral.devexpress.com/e4742/)**
 <!-- run online end -->

 This example demonstrates how to access selected data on the client and server in single and multiple [selection modes](https://docs.devexpress.com/AspNet/9075/components/grid-view/concepts/aspxgridlookup/selection-modes).

-## Access the selection on the client in single selection mode.
+## Access selection on the client in single selection mode.

 To get selected row value on the client in the single selection mode, call the [ASPxClientGridView.GetRowValues](https://docs.devexpress.com/AspNet/js-ASPxClientGridView.GetRowValues(visibleIndex-fieldNames-onCallback)) method.